 An IEP is a written plan for a student who is eligible for special education.
 An IEP Team develops and implements the IEP.
-The IEP is reviewed and revised at least every year, more frequently if needed.
+The IEP is reviewed and revised at least every year (no more than 365 days between each review), more frequently if needed.
 A student's first IEP is developed within 30 days of their special education eligibility meeting.